 The process was swifter this fall.
 Under enormous media pressure, legislators fell in line to do something — and that "something" was in essence the plan put forward to frame the public discourse by the Bush administration.

 A few news accounts actually pointed out that the Bush plan was unconvincing to a wide range of economists.
+But those accounts had little impact.

 Indeed, just days after a re-do in the House on Oct.
 3 rammed through the $700 billion Wall Street bailout and sent it to the White House for Bush's signature within hours, it became clear that the measure was not stopping the slide on Wall Street.
 And the measure appeared to hold out little realistic promise of unfreezing the credit markets, the ostensible main reason for the humongous bailout in the first place.